Death Valley National Park

 4. Anza-Borrego Desert State Park

 Located west of the Salton Sea, and about a three-hour drive from L.A., this sprawling state park mostly known for its rough terrain and dry lakes has become an oddly reliable wildflower destination over these past few wet winters.
-As of mid-April, though, most wildflowers have withered, save for some pockets in higher elevations.
+As of mid-March, though, the Theodore Payne Foundation reports that the “desert is bone dry with no great displays of the usual wildflowers.”
+You might find some scattered far into the canyons on north-facing slopes—but that requires quite a bit of effort.

-It’s also roughly in the same direction as South Lake Park in San Marcos, a small hillside trail on the northern edge of San Diego County that was blanketed with lilacs.
-But we don’t think either are really worth the multi-hour trek at this point—especially as it gets considerably hotter in the area.
+It’s also roughly in the same direction as South Lake Park in San Marcos, a small hillside trail on the northern edge of San Diego County that was blanketed with lilacs last year.
+But we don’t think either are really worth the multi-hour trek at this point.

-In a typical year, you can expect to see desert gold poppies, phacelia and a variety of tiny “belly flowers.”
-Of all the locations, Henderson Canyon tends to be the easiest to reach, though right now you’ll need to be willing to venture onto other, higher-up trails to see the displays that still remain.
-Check the park’s Instagram for the most up-to-date bloom news and trail information as the season progresses, as well as this remarkably helpful interactive map.
+In a typical year, though, you can expect to see desert gold poppies, phacelia and a variety of tiny “belly flowers” at Anza-Borrego.
+Of all the locations, Henderson Canyon tends to be the easiest to reach and one of the most reliable spots for wildflower-viewing.
+Check the park’s Instagram for the most up-to-date bloom news and trail information as the season progresses, as well as this very helpful interactive map.

 Advertising